 The in-house laboratory conducting these assessments has received accreditation from Germany’s Federal Institute for Materials Research and Testing (BAM) and is therefore capable of conducting the assessments required for applications for Blue Angel certification.
 It has also received ISO/IEC 17025 and 28360 accreditation to conduct measurements in a fair and neutral manner.

 Starting in 2017, large equipment that had been excluded from the UFP-related standards for receiving the Blue Angel mark will be required to meet those standards.
-Canon will continue to respond in a timely manner to this sort of standards tightening.
+Canon will also continue to respond in a timely manner to regulatory developments such as the introduction of the stricter ECMA-328* standard.

 We consider protection of our customers and the environment to be of the highest priority.
 We are currently reviewing our processes and promoting efficiency through automation in order to shorten the assessment period.

-Canon assesses the safety and ensures the quality of its ink, toner, and other consumables, enabling customers to use its printers and MFDs with confidence.
+Canon assesses the safety of its ink, toner, and other consumables, enabling customers to use its printers and MFDs with confidence.

 For example, with regard to the materials for ink and toner, we carry out assessments related to genotoxicity, which is thought to be closely linked to carcinogenicity, using bacterial reverse mutation tests and in vitro mammalian cell micronucleus tests.
 Regarding the latter, starting in August 2014, Canon has been able to conduct in-house assessments of the water-insoluble materials used in many Canon products.